datawire/ambassador-docs/docs/edge-stack/4.0-preview/custom-resources/filter-plugin.md

 # The **Plugin Filter** Type

 The Plugin filter type allows you to plug in your own custom code.
-This code is compiled to a .so file, which you load into the Envoy Proxy container at `/etc/ambassador-plugins/${NAME}.so`.
+This code is compiled into a .so file, which you load into the Envoy Proxy container at `/etc/ambassador-plugins/${NAME}.so`.
 For more information about how requests are matched to `Filter` resources and the order in which `Filters` are executed, please refer to the [FilterPolicy Resource][] documentation.